futakw/starter-academic/content/publication/8_QTAFT/index.md

 ---
-title: "[ICLR'25] Rethinking Invariance Regularization in Adversarial Training to Improve Robustness-Accuracy Trade-off"
+title: "[ACMMM'25] Quality Text, Robust Vision: The Role of Language in Enhancing Visual Robustness of Vision-Language Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
+- Futa Waseda
-- Ching-Chun Chang
+- Saku Sugawara
 - Isao Echizen

 # Author notes (optional)